 The ITC register is a free running, 64-bit counter that counts up at a fixed relationship to the processor clock.
 To retrieve elapsed cycles, Itanium 2 processors provide this register to programs via the ia64_get_itc (void) routine.
+Drivers should use the cycle_t get_cycles (void); interface in order to be portable.
 On SGI systems, these registers are not synchronized among the other CPUs on the system.
 Callers of this routine must be very careful that these calls are made within the same CPU.
 For more information regarding the ITC register, see the Intel IA-64 Architecture Software Developer's Manual, volume 2, "IA-64 System Architecture."